JRC1995/Abstractive-Summarization/README.md

 I am treating D as a hyperparameter.
 The window size will be (pt-D)-(pt+D)+1 = 2D+1.

-Now, obviously, the window needs to be smaller than or equal to the no. of the encoded hidden states themselves.
+Now, the window needs to be smaller than or equal to the no. of the encoded hidden states themselves.
 We will encode one hidden state for each words in the input text, so size of the hidden states will be equivalent to the size of the input text.

 So we must choose D such that 2D+1 is not bigger than the length of any text in the dataset.

-To ensure that, I will first diagnose how many data will be removed for a given D, and in the next cell, I will remove all input texts whose length is less than 2D+1.
+To ensure that, I will first diagnose how many data will be removed for a given D, and in the next jupyter cell, I will remove all input texts whose length is less than 2D+1.

 ### REMOVING DATA WITH TEXTS(REVIEWS) WHICH ARE TOO LONG